AI vs Automation for Manufacturers | June 16

 • Are we missing something?

 In most cases, the issue is not the data.
-As we covered in our earlier post on why waiting for perfect data often delays AI adoption, most teams already have enough data to begin.
+As we covered in Why Perfect Data Isn’t Required to Get Started, most organizations already have enough data to begin.
 The challenge is not whether the data exists, but how well it connects.

 Why AI Isn’t Just a Data Problem